Q: What is the history behind camel hair?

 Q: What kind of quality can I expect from Camel Hug products?

-A: Every Camel Hug product is a premium product guaranteed to be all-natural of the superior quality and craftsmanship.
+A: Every Camel Hug product is a premium quality guaranteed to be all-natural of the superior quality and craftsmanship.
 We abide by a stringent production process that ensures the fibres are clean of impurities and meet a minimum fineness and yarn-spinning requirement down to the micron.
-In compliance with the textile labelling regulations of Canada and the US, all of our products are made from natural camel hair with the exception of certain products that require a small percentage of other materials.
+In compliance with the textile labelling regulations of Canada and the US, all of our products are made from natural camel hair with the exception of certain products that require a small percentage of other materials to enhance quality.

 Q: How do I care for my Camel Hug product?